-Our state-of-the-art childcare center provides an environment that is safe, nurturing and developmentally stimulating in a serene and natural setting overlooking the Hudson River.
+Our state-of-the-art 9,000 square foot childcare center provides an environment that is safe, nurturing, and developmentally stimulating in a serene and natural setting overlooking the Hudson River.
 Low teacher/child ratios assure individual attention and care.

-The Center is licensed to serve 145 children and has ten separate classrooms serving the needs of infants, toddlers, three’s and preschoolers.
-We also have a large central area with a small stage and an open area used for center-wide activities, celebrations, and indoor gross motor activities!
+TLC is licensed to serve 145 children and has ten separate classrooms serving the needs of infants, toddlers, three's, and preschoolers.
+We also have a large central area with a small stage and an open area used for center-wide activities, celebrations, and indoor gross motor activities.
 Our snack and optional hot lunch menus are approved by a registered dietician and follow the guidelines set by the USDA Child & Adult Care Food Program.

 6 weeks to 18 months Ratio 1:4

 We are committed to providing individualized care at low teacher/child ratios, which optimizes our ability to accommodate each child’s individual routine and daily schedule.
 While each caregiver gets to know each baby, each child is assigned to a primary caregiver who is responsible for knowing that child on a very intimate level.
 The Infant room is a shoeless environment and radiant heat rises from the floor.

 Our active infant areas include soft spaces to crawl, climb, and explore.
 The sleeping area of the classroom is separated by a half-wall, allowing for undisturbed sleep yet providing constant sight and sound supervision to sleeping babies.
 The lights in the sleeping area may be dimmed for a peaceful, sleep friendly environment.

 Our outside, separate infant playground provides a multi-surfaced area of both soft space, grass, and age appropriate climbing equipment which overlooks the Hudson River.